Characters: Bleach Arrancars

 - Shoulders of Doom: Its shoulder armor is quite bulky.

 - Torso with a View: Notably averted.
-While White had a Hollow hole, it was completely filled by a white veiny substance indicated to be the source of its Target Hollowfication virus.
+While White had a Hollow hole, it was completely filled by a white veiny substance indicated to be the source of its Target Hollowfication ability.

-- The Virus: Was able to Hollowfy non-Hollow souls through viral bites.
+- The Virus: Its Target Hollowfication enabled White to transfer its soul into another soul through a bite, causing them to Hollowfy.
 It was intended to target Soul Reapers, but Aizen is fascinated that it chose a Quincy instead.

 - Your Head Asplode: Masaki shoots him point blank in the head after luring him in.